billthefarmer/gpdf/README.md

 I discovered that Mingw32 does not contain `getline()`, which is a bit essential.
 I discovered an implementation online.
-This is not needed on linux and probably on OSX as well.
+This is not needed on linux and probably not on OSX either.